Samsung Galaxy J7+: Hardware

 Samsung Galaxy J7+ has a dual rear camera setup with a 13 MP camera with f/1.7 aperture and a 5 MP depth sensor with f/1.9 aperture.
 The device has a 16 MP front-facing camera with f/1.9 aperture.
 Both the dual rear camera setup and the front-facing camera are assisted by LED flash.
 The depth sensor enables the Live Focus feature.

 Galaxy J7+ has a 5.5-inch Super AMOLED display with 1080×1920 pixels resolution.
 It has 4 GB RAM and 32 GB internal storage that is expandable up to 256 GB by using a microSD card.
 It has a 3000 mAh non-removable battery.

 Software

 Samsung Galaxy J7+ comes with Android 7.1 Nougat and Samsung Experience user interface.
 Biometric options include the fingerprint scanner and software-based facial recognition.
 The software also has Always-on-Display and Bixby Home.

 In 2018 the Samsung Galaxy J7+ runs Android 8.1 Oreo with Samsung Experience 9.0.

+Samsung Galaxy C8

+Samsung Galaxy C8 is a 2017 Android smartphone developed by Samsung Electronics.
+It was launched September 2017.
+The phone has 32 GB (expandable up to 256 GB) of internal storage, 3 GB of RAM, and a 1.69 GHz octa-core CPU.

+The Samsung Galaxy C8 has 32 GB (expandable up to 256 GB) of internal storage and 3 GB of RAM.
+A microSD card can be inserted for up to an additional 256 GB of storage.
+The rear-facing dual cameras have a resolution of 13+5 MP, while the front-facing camera is 16 MP.
+The phone has a 1.69 GHz octa-core CPU and is also equipped with a fingerprint scanner.